-RS-232 defines itself the method of the data transmission and the hardware that it wants to use to do so.
+RS-232 defines itself as the method of data transmission and the hardware that it wants to use to do so.

 In this section, you will find the I2C and SPI brothers.
 They are similar because both are serial communication protocols with a clock signal (CLK), which means that the master (data sender) and slaves (data receivers) are coordinated and they both can have multiple slaves for one or several masters.

 The differences are basically in the connections or data cables.

 In the case of I2C, it only needs two cables to transmit data: the serial data cable (SDA) and the serial clock signal cable (SCL).
 I2C needs the slave address, so data can be correctly received by the chosen slave.